Susan Simmons

 Mike Sablone is the Producing Artistic Director of The Warehouse Theatre, a position he has held since January of 2017.
 While at The Warehouse he produced the world premiere of Paul Grellong’s POWER OF SAIL, which is receiving its second production in February 2022 at The Geffen Playhouse in Los Angeles starring Bryan Cranston and Amy Brenneman.
 During the COVID-19 shutdown, he produced 11 digital world premieres, including the Zoom “seminar” OBJECTIVITY, named one of the best theatrical experiences of 2020 by No Proscenium; FIRE IN THE GARDEN, which received a second production starring Sean Astin for NJ Rep; and LONG STORY SHORT, featuring new monologues written specifically for upstate actors and directors by Bekah Brunstetter, Kristoffer Diaz, Dorothy Fortenberry, Marco Ramirez, and others.
 Previous to The Warehouse he worked at Center Theatre Group in Los Angeles where he was a dramaturg on the world premieres of David Henry Hwang’s Pulitzer Prize finalist YELLOW FACE, Culture Clash’s PALESTINE, NEW MEXICO, and Alex Timbers and Michael Friedman’s BLOODY BLOODY ANDREW JACKSON.
 He saw the musical through its development including productions at the Kirk Douglas Theatre and Public Theater to its run on Broadway at the Jacobs Theater.
 He has developed work at Portland Center Stage, South Coast Repertory, Trinity Rep, and the Denver Theatre Center.
 He spent five years as Director of Development for John Krasinski’s production company Sunday Night, serving as the Executive Producer of Krasinski’s THE HOLLARS and Co-Producer of the Gus Van Sant film PROMISED LAND.

 Prior to joining The Warehouse staff in 2014, Jason served as Vice-President of Operations for Maxwell Group, Inc., a senior housing and healthcare provider based in Charlotte.
 A Leadership Greenville graduate (Class 42), Jason has served on the boards of Greater Good Greenville, Non-Profit Alliance, and the Upstate Senior Network.
-He volunteers for Meals on Wheels, recently served as a grant panelist for the National Endowment for the Arts, and is a member of Actors’ Equity Association.
+He volunteers for Meals on Wheels, serves on the Greater Good Greenville Nonprofit Steering Committee, recently served as a grant panelist for the National Endowment for the Arts, and is a member of Actors’ Equity Association.
 Jason holds a BS from Troy (State) University and an MFA from the University of Southern Mississippi.
-He first worked at The Warehouse as part of Jack Young’s last Journeymen group in 2001.
-As an actor, Jason has performed with the National Audio Theatre, Highland Repertory Theatre, Virginia Shakespeare Festival, Southern Arena Theatre, The Warehouse Theatre, Centre Stage, FRPR, ACT, INSP Network, and at the Kennedy Center for Performing Arts.
+As an actor, Jason has performed on stage with the National Audio Theatre, Highland Repertory Theatre, Virginia Shakespeare Festival, Southern Arena Theatre, The Warehouse Theatre, Centre Stage, FRPR, ACT, and at the Kennedy Center for Performing Arts and in films for Bad Theology, INSP Network, AK Media, and Joshua A. Foster.

 Thom grew up in the Upstate and graduated from Clemson University where he studied theater and later served as the Production Supervisor for The Brooks Center for the Performing Arts.
 He spent six years in the Washington, DC area where he worked with Charter Theater and Virginia Shakespeare Company.
 In addition to his technical work with these companies, his acting credits include HAMLET (Horatio), A CHRISTMAS CAROL (Bob Cratchit), and A MIDSUMMER NIGHT’S DREAM (Puck).
 He has worked on the development of new plays with the Shenandoah International Playwrights’ Retreat and Charter Theater which was featured in American Theatre magazine.
 Over the course of nine years, Thom worked at Centre Stage SC as Technical Director, designer, actor, and Interim Executive Director.
 He is the proud to be the husband of Kerrie Seymour and the father of Liam.